tobp03/Data-Science-Portofolio/README.md

-# Data Science Portofolio by Toby Purbojo
+# Data Science Portofolio by Toby
-Welcome to the Data Science Portfolio of Toby Purbojo.
+Welcome to the Data Science Portfolio of Toby.
 This portfolio showcases a collection of my work in the field of data science, projects in machine learning, data analysis, and statistical modeling.

 ## Contents
 ### Machine Learning